JenilGajjar20/Cpp-Templates/README.md

     // some code
 }
 ```
-In the above code, **T** is a template argument that accepts
-different data types (int, float), and **class** is a keyword.
+In the above code, **T** is a template argument that accepts different data types (int, float), and **class** is a keyword.

-When an argument of a data type is passed to **someFunction()**,
-compiler generates a new version od **someFunction()** for
-the given data type.
+When an argument of a data type is passed to **someFunction()**, compiler generates a new version of **someFunction()** for the given data type.

 ### Class Templates
 We can also create class templates for generic class operations.

-Sometimes, we need a class implementation that is same for
-all classes, only the data types are different.
+Sometimes, we need a class implementation that is same for all classes, only the data types are different.

 #### How to declare a class templates?
 ```